By Ryan Foley

 The first time I had to speak in front of an audience of more than 2,000 people couldn’t have come at a more inopportune time.
 I was 15 years old and couldn’t speak more than five sentences without my voice cracking, slicing random words into high-pitched screeches that would have given a howler monkey chills.

 My knees were shaking from the start.
 Three minutes of my speech had passed without incident when it happened.
-A horrible screech echoed through the sound system, followed by a heavy silence.
+Then a horrible screech echoed through the sound system, followed by a heavy silence.
 I stood there, teeth clenched, afraid that my voice would betray me again.
-My face was hot, my heart was racing, and my audience was waiting, staring.
+My face was hot, my heart was racing, and the audience was waiting, staring.
 All those eyes!

 “Come on, Foley!” the voice in my head said, “Focus on your points.”